GuruAswinidath/Vidya_Veda/README.md

         #Function to aggregate quiz results and show overall performance over time.
         #Displays trends in student performance to track improvement.
         pass
 ```

 ---
----

-### **File Descriptions**

-#### `video_processor.py`
-Contains the `VideoProcessor` class for recommending videos and generating summaries based on video transcripts.
-It fetches transcripts from external APIs or local databases for further processing.

-#### `quiz_generator.py`
-Defines the `QuizGenerator` class, which creates quizzes from provided topics or video summaries and evaluates student answers.
-It provides personalized feedback based on performance.

-#### `ai_chatbot.py`
-Implements the `ChatBot` class that powers the interactive AI chatbot.
-The chatbot leverages large language models to respond to student queries and handle follow-up questions.

-#### `content_manager.py`
-Manages the uploading of study materials, including PDFs, and extracts text for summarization and quiz generation.

-#### `nlp_module.py`
-Includes functions for text summarization and tokenization, essential for preprocessing study materials before quiz generation or chatbot responses.

-#### `rag_model.py`
-Implements the RAG (Retrieve and Generate) system, which retrieves relevant documents from external sources to generate more contextually accurate AI responses.

-#### `report_generator.py`
-Generates detailed performance reports for students, summarizing quiz scores and providing feedback.
-It also tracks performance trends over time.

----